Unarchiving Democracy: Youth, Post-Colonial Memory and the Portuguese Democratic Path

 Traces of a dictatorship

 The Estado Novo was marked by censorship, political repression, colonial war, and the systematic exclusion of large sectors of the population from political, social and cultural life.
-Its longevity and depth left profound marks that remain visible today.
+Its long duration left lasting marks on Portuguese society.

 Political police, torture and repression